Fatma GÜLÇÜR & Musa Kâzım GÜLÇÜR

 For that is the star of my nation, and it will forever shine;

 It is mine and solely belongs to my valiant nation.

 Frown not, I beseech you, oh thou coy crescent,

 Smile upon my heroic race!
 Why the anger, why the rage?

 Our blood which we shed for you might not be worthy otherwise;

-For freedom is the absolute right of my God-worshipping nation.
+Freedom is the absolute right of my God-worshipping nation.

 I have been free since the beginning and forever shall be so.